Janpot/then-redis-scripts/README.md

 Builds a script runner for a certain `then-redis` client.

+- `options.base`: Base folder for relative paths.
-`options.shared`: path to a script that should be prpended to of every loaded script.
+- `options.shared`: path to a script that should be prepended to of every loaded script.

 `scripts.run(path, [keys], [argv]`